from one generation to the next

 Lightly whisk the eggs together then sat aside.

-Melt the butter over a low heat in a medium sized saucepan.
+Melt the butter and sugar over a low heat in a medium sized saucepan.

 Add the chocolate and stir gently with a metal spoon until smooth.